 Drawback No. 8: Citizen developers are not necessarily good designers or developers

-No-code app development platforms usually enable users to put together user interfaces the way that suits them or however they wish to.
-This means even the people without any experience or expertise with user interface design or usability create apps that are completely unusable and confusing.
+No-code app development platforms usually enable users to put together user interfaces a way that suits them or however they wish.
+This means even people without any experience or expertise with user interface design or usability creates apps that are completely unusable and confusing.
 Thus, leading to the development of apps that are confusing and completely unusable.
 This resulting mess becomes a frustrating experience for everyone involved.

 Drawback No. 9: No code does not support the development of mobile apps